CartoDB/documentation/app/content/analytics-toolbox-sf/examples/enrichment-of-catchment-areas-for-store-characterization.md

 <img src="/img/sf-spatial-extension/examples/sf-enrichment-example-2.png" alt="Store aggregations in quadkeys of resolution 15." style="width:90%">
 </div>

-Now, let’s enhance our analysis by computing a 3 km buffer around each store, using the geometry constructor module from the Spatial Extension:
+Now, let’s enhance our analysis by computing a 3 km buffer around each store, using the geometry constructor module from the Analytics Toolbox:

 ```sql
 SELECT sfcarto.constructors.ST_MAKEELLIPSE(ST_POINT(LONGITUDE,LATITUDE),3,3,0,'kilometers',12) as geom